 NEW GUNDAM STATUE in DAIBA

-I’m not surprised anymore when I saw the Gundam Statue has been taking down when we got there.
+I’m not surprised anymore when I saw the Gundam Statue had been taken down when we got there.
 Because I’d been hearing about its replacement on the internet – the Gundam RX-78-2.

 I’m a bit sad that Ben didn’t get to see it, but felt happy again after he was pleased by the takoyaki that I was craving for since day one.

-I told him that there’s a replica of Statue of Liberty at the end of the path overlooking the Rainbow Bridge.
-We chill and he took some of the photos of it.
+I told him that there’s a replica of the Statue of Liberty at the end of the path overlooking the Rainbow Bridge.
+We chilled and he took some of the photos of it.